| Anthrax detected in a moose near Elk

 The Wyoming Livestock Board recently informed Game and Fish that cattle

 near Elk Mountain have tested positive for anthrax.
+Anthrax is a naturally occurring

 bacterial disease that can be transmitted between livestock, wildlife and